Meet John DeLooper

 *Please note that as of September 2011, John has moved on to become a reference archivist at Hudson County Community College.
 We wish John the very best in his endeavors in his new professional position.*

-2 thoughts on “Meet John DeLooper
+2 responses to “Meet John DeLooper”

-1. Sorry to butt in, but if you are related to the PHILBURERT WRIGHT, SR. family, please contact me at .
-I just saw this posting "From Complete Record, Greene County, Indiana, January term of court, l856: The settlement of a complaint for partition filed by Francis M. Wright, Sarah Jane Wright, Elijah Wright, Milia M. Wright, and Lucy Wright, minor heirs of Philbert Wright, deceased, by their next friend Peter Wright in the court of common pleas Oct.
+1. Sorry to butt in, but if you are related to the PHILBURERT WRIGHT, SR. family, please contact me at gragg02@comcast.net.
+I just saw this posting “From Complete Record, Greene County, Indiana, January term of court, l856: The settlement of a complaint for partition filed by Francis M. Wright, Sarah Jane Wright, Elijah Wright, Milia M. Wright, and Lucy Wright, minor heirs of Philbert Wright, deceased, by their next friend Peter Wright in the court of common pleas Oct.
 27, l853 against Philbert Wright senior, Joseph Wright, James Love and Nancy Love, wife of the said James Love.
 Petitioners and defendants are named as heirs at law of Peter Wright Jr., deceased.
-Nancy H. Love is named as "also a sister of Philbert Wright Jr." The real estate being partitioned was in Greeme county, Section 5, Township 8 North, Range 7 West."
+Nancy H. Love is named as “also a sister of Philbert Wright Jr.” The real estate being partitioned was in Greeme county, Section 5, Township 8 North, Range 7 West.”
 Submitted by Dixie Kline Richardson, indianapolis and Spencer, Indiana:

 2. You assisted me in my research for the prep of my biography, BAYNARD RUSH HALL:HIS STORY.
 (Google him and see how often he’s quoted).
 I’ve attempted to get Princeton (he attended the College of NJ one year)to purchase my book for the library to no avail.
 Therefore I’m sending a complimentary copy so that future researchers poking about in Princeton will find him.
 He did grad Princeton Theological.
 His lifetime, ancestry, career, books, family, l798-l863) are covered in my work.
 Thanks, John, for previous help.